Steve Hewlett (journalist)

 Stephen Edward Hewlett (8 August 1958 – 20 February 2017) was a British print, radio and TV journalist, and visiting professor of Journalism and Broadcast Policy at the University of Salford.

 Early life

 Hewlett was born on 8 August 1958.
 Adopted as a baby by Lawrence and Vera Hewlett from a children's home in Birmingham, he later described his adoptive family as "fabulously caring and supportive".
-Hewlett was educated at Harold Malley Grammar School in Solihull (the site of which is now Tudor Grange Academy), and the local sixth form college.
+Hewlett was educated at Harold Malley Grammar School in Solihull (the school now called Alderbrook), and the local sixth form college.
 In 1981 he graduated in liberal studies in science at Manchester University, where as a student activist he helped organise a rent strike.